-Over the past ten weeks a group of students have been working on a project with Interiact lab to learn the design and installation process.
+For more than ten weeks a group of students worked on a project in Interiact lab to learn the design and installation process.
 The entire program took place on every Saturday starting from July 18, 2015 over a period of 10 to 12 weeks which was headed by Ketna Hirji – Ex Googler from London and Lopa Shah -Lead Designer.

 During the first five weeks, our students understood the ways of observing, documenting, discussing, communicating, describing and presenting the built products.